 We believe in diversity and respect.

-The work and wellbeing of the Open Forum are strengthened profoundly by the diversity of our community and our differences in background, culture, experience, national origin, religion, sexual orientation, and much more.
+The work and wellbeing of the Platform are strengthened profoundly by the diversity of our community and our differences in background, culture, experience, national origin, religion, sexual orientation, and much more.
 We actively seek and welcome constructive contributions from all people, including people of color, women, the LGBTQIA community, and persons with disabilities, as well as perspectives from people across the spectrum of disciplines and methods.
 The roots of this deep commitment are many and, appropriately, diverse.
 We are very much learning how to reflect this in our practice and welcome new ideas.

 We believe in collaboration.